 Alibaba Cloud OSS:

-The following table lists the interfaces supported by Alibaba Cloud OSS.
+The following table lists the interfaces required for official Alibaba Cloud OSS.

-NFS: The version must be 3 or later.
+NFS: The version must be NFS 3 or later.

-Object storage services that are compatible with the S3 protocol (such as Huawei OBS, Google GCS, and Tencent Cloud COS):
+Object storage services compatible with the S3 protocol (such as Huawei OBS, Google GCS, and Tencent Cloud COS):

-The following table lists the S3 APIs that must be supported.
+The following table lists the S3 API operations that must be supported.

-Before you select a backup media, you can run the test_io_device command in the ob_admin tool to verify whether the I/O interfaces and current I/O permissions provided by the backup media meet the requirements for backup and restore.
-You can also run the io_adapter_benchmark command in the ob_admin tool to view the read and write performance of OBServer nodes to the backup media, which serves as a reference for backup performance.
+Before you select a backup medium, you can run the test_io_device command in the ob_admin tool to verify whether the I/O interfaces and current I/O permissions provided by the backup medium meet the requirements for backup and restore.
+You can also run the io_adapter_benchmark command in the ob_admin tool to view the read and write performance from OBServer nodes to the backup medium, which serves as a reference for backup performance.
 For more information about the test_io_device and io_adapter_benchmark commands, see test_io_device and io_adapter_benchmark.

 Directory structure